-When I was little, I hated broccoli, as most kids do.
-But, I don’t think it had much to do with broccoli, as much as it had to do with the fact it was green.
-Despite my mom’s efforts to hide veggies in our food, my sister and I always found them, like it was a scavenger hunt.
+When I was little, I was not too fond of broccoli, as most kids do.
+But, I don't think it had much to do with broccoli, as much as it had to do with the fact it was green.
+Despite my mom's efforts to hide veggies in our food, my sister and I always found them, like it was a scavenger hunt.
 My sister once hid Brussel sprouts in her napkin with grave consequences.
 As I grew older, I learned to love broccoli and make it the center of my dish, like in this broccoli curry crunch salad recipe.

 HOW TO COOK THE PERFECT BROCCOLI CURRY

 Since then, I learned two methods of cooking broccoli, so it isn't overcooked.